Tightrope Thiam: comeback CEO stung by a spying scandal

-LONDON/ZURICH (Reuters) - Tidjane Thiam is unlikely to quietly retire after his abrupt exit as chief executive of Credit Suisse, some of those who have worked with him predict.
+LONDON/ZURICH (Reuters) - Tidjane Thiam is unlikely to quietly retire after his abrupt exit as chief executive of Credit Suisse (CSGN.S), some of those who have worked with him predict.

-The 57-year-old Ivorian rebounded from military detention following a government coup in his home country and then from a disastrous takeover attempt of AIA whilst running insurer Prudential to ascend ever higher in the corporate world.
+The 57-year-old Ivorian rebounded from military detention following a government coup in his home country and then from a disastrous takeover attempt of AIA whilst running insurer Prudential (PRU.L) to ascend ever higher in the corporate world.

 “A bit like walking on a tightrope”, is how Thiam described leadership in 2012.
 “It’s rarely comfortable.....once you start looking down you risk falling, but you get on that rope again and again,” he said in the BBC interview.